Images & Videos: How Not to Kill Your Performance?

 • Format: Converts the image to WebP or AVIF (next-gen formats, 30% lighter than JPEG).

-• Lazy Loading: Only loads the image when it enters the viewport.
+• Lazy Loading: Loads the image only when it enters the viewport.

 • Responsive: Serves a small image on mobile and a large one on desktop.